In this section

 query

 Decoded request parameters.
-If the parameters are missing, the value is nil.
+If absent, the value is nil.

 String